williamhoos/testrepo/docs/source/sign_up.rst

 .. image:: https://s3.amazonaws.com/peer-downloads/images/TechDocs/Sign-up+or+sign-in.png
     :alt: Sign-up Workflow Illustration

-Each of these steps or resource functions is described below:
+Each of these steps or utility functions is described below:

 .. _Register or login: